 – Stubbornness and categorical unwillingness to admit one`s own faults.

-The complex tends to grow into the maniac syndrome, so the preventive medical assistance shall be rendered at once.
+The complex tends to grow into the maniac syndrome, so the preventive measures shall be taken.

 It is in 1949 when the French philosopher Gaston Bachelard coined the term ‘Cassandra Complex’ to refer to a belief that the destiny can be known in advance.
 In psychology, ‘the Cassandra metaphor’ is applied to the individuals who experience physical and emotional suffering as a result of distressing personal perceptions, and who are disbelieved when they attempt to share the cause of their suffering with others.

 It is not difficult to recognize the ‘Cassandra Complex’ as soon as the following features are noted:

 – Assurance that there is a certain important mission to accomplish;

 – Constant warnings about the consequences of incorrect behavior;

 – Permanent appeal to the moral principles and the order;

 – Ability to feel grief of the other to the point that it becomes one`s own;

 – Sufferings caused by the people`s ignorance and disobedience.